History of algebra: Diophantus

 where the symbols represent the following:

 Unlike in modern notation, the coefficients come after the variables and that addition is represented by the juxtaposition of terms.
 A literal symbol-for-symbol translation of Diophantus's syncopated equation into a modern symbolic equation would be the following:

 where to clarify, if the modern parentheses and plus are used then the above equation can be rewritten as:

-Arithmetica is a collection of some 150 solved problems with specific numbers and there is no postulational development nor is a general method explicitly explained, although generality of method may have been intended and there is no attempt to find all of the solutions to the equations.
-Arithmetica does contain solved problems involving several unknown quantities, which are solved, if possible, by expressing the unknown quantities in terms of only one of them.
+However the distinction between "rhetorical algebra", "syncopated algebra" and "symbolic algebra" is considered outdated by Jeffrey Oaks and Jean Christianidis.
+The problems were solved on dust-board using some notation, while in books solution were written in "rhetorical style".

 Arithmetica also makes use of the identities: